-With its vast beaches and great weather, visiting Southern California is sure to be a great time.
-To help you plan the perfect SoCal itinerary, here’s a list of the best places to visit in Southern California!
+With its vast beaches and great weather, visiting SoCal is sure to be a great time.
+To help you plan the perfect SoCal itinerary, here’s a list of the best places to visit in Southern California.

 What to expect in Southern California

 Southern California is where natural beauty merges with modern sensibilities.
 Stretching west from deserts and mountains and into the crystal blue shores of the Pacific Ocean with plenty of urban action in between, SoCal is packed with sights to see and things to do, regardless of where your passions lie.

 - Are you a sun and sand adventurer?
 There’s a beach town wherever you are, just a stone’s throw away.